f3d-app/f3d/doc/libf3d/OVERVIEW.md

 ## Getting Started

-Rendering a file and starting the interaction is very easy:
+Rendering a full scene file and starting the interaction is very easy:

 ```cpp
 #include <f3d/engine.h>